2729StormRobotics/RedWatchDocumentation/docs/frc/4-Autonomous/4-Command_Groups.md

 ---

-Now let's take a look at a more complex example, taken from 1257's robot code for 2020's Infinite Recharge.
+Now let's take a look at a more complex example, taken from 1257's robot code.

 ```java
 public class TrajDriveAndShoot extends ParallelDeadlineGroup {